johnwmillr/johnwmillr.github.io/_posts/2017-10-05-first-post.markdown

 description: Test post, please ignore.
 ---

-Well, here it is -- a post.
+Well, here it is—a post.

 The world of web design is completely new to me.
 So far it's been fun!
 Although installing dependencies for Jekyll and Ruby was actually kind of annoying...
 But I think I've got it figured out now!
 Anyway, given my limited design capabilities, these posts will be a bit of a learning process for me.